Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 attribute that specifies the datatype of

 the expected input.
-Since our function requires a sequence of integers as its
+Since our function requires a sequence of numbers as its

 input, we can (= should) use this attribute to specify that the datatype of our